ultragorira/ultragorira.github.io/_posts/2022-08-05-Timeseries-prediction-with-XGBoost.md

 ###  Creating features

-The dataset has quite good features such as High, Low, Open and Volume but we can create more features by utilizing the Date and get additional data such as day of the week, index of the monnth etc.
+The dataset has quite good features such as High, Low, Open and Volume but we can create more features by utilizing the Date and get additional features such as day of the week, index of the month etc.

 ```python